 Should You Stop Taking Creatine?

-If you’re using good quality creatine within the recommended dosage ranges, studies have shown that there are no issues with long term creatine use and so there is no need to stop taking creatine if you don’t want to, you have no medical issues and you aren’t experiencing any side effects.
+Therefore, there is no need to stop taking creatine if you don’t want to, you have no medical issues, and you aren’t experiencing any side effects.

-A study was undertaken to pin down whether there were any concerns with long term use of creatine supplementation with the ultimate finding indicating there were no apparent adverse health markers in participants.
+A study was undertaken to pin down whether there were any concerns with long-term use of creatine supplementation with the ultimate finding indicating there were no apparent adverse health markers in participants.

 It has been recommended that people with chronic renal disease or using potentially nephrotoxic medications avoid supplementing with creatine.
 If you are concerned about this, talk to a dietician who would be best placed to assist in navigating this space.